 -Pierre Ruhe, ArtsATL.Com

-Last season, he was invited to compete internationally at the Almaty Conducting Competition, the Nino Rota Conducting Competition, and as the only American in the Città di Brescia Conducting Competition.
+In the 2019/20 season, he was invited to compete internationally at the Almaty Conducting Competition, the Nino Rota Conducting Competition, and as the only American in the Città di Brescia Conducting Competition.
 Previous positions include Music Director of the Hendersonville Symphony Youth Orchestras, Associate Conductor of the Georgia Symphony, and Assistant Conductor of the Cleveland Pops Orchestra.
 He has also served as conducting faculty at Vanderbilt University, Furman University, Clemson University, and Converse College.

 A frequent adjudicator, John has appeared at Oberlin Conservatory, Kent State University, the South Carolina Governor's School, and numerous All-State Festivals.
 In addition, he continues his project from the Yale School of Music entitled "Music and Art," through which students utilize music and art as catalysts for creative writing.